-The total score of a substance is compared with the total scores of the other substances in a particular round.
+The total score of a substance or a group is compared with the total scores of the other substances or groups in a particular recommendation round.
 Higher total scores could generally be considered as indication of a more complex supply chain compared with substances having a lower total score.